By Jacqueline Rosokoff

-If you’re music is only available on SoundCloud, you should see iTunes, Spotify, and Deezer as parallel avenues of promotion for your latest projects.
+If your music is only available on SoundCloud, you should see iTunes, Spotify, and Deezer as parallel avenues of promotion for your latest projects.
 If you’ve distributed to these stores and haven’t uploaded to SoundCloud yet, now’s the time to jump on it.

 Think of it like you would think of your social media strategy: you’ve got a lot of competition, and the wider net you cast, the more opportunity you have to connect with and engage fans – whether they’ve been there since day one or they’ve recently discovered your tunes.

 You hear us talking about ‘household name’ streaming platforms and online music stores all the time, from Deezer and Spotify to iTunes and Amazon Music.
 It’s only natural – we’re proud to help indie artists of all genres get their music out to 150+ digital partners.
 Continue reading “How Your SoundCloud Upload + Digital Distribution Can Work Together”